 Week 2 – 3

 Usually, by this time, the pain should go away.
 And you would be more comfortable moving around with your walker.
 Medications and physical therapy continue to be essential components during this phase too.

 Week 4 – 6

 It’s already been a month since you got your knee replacement done.
 By this time, you would notice a significant improvement in your pain and mobility.
-You would be able to move around on your own, without the help of assisted devices.
+You would be able to move around on your own without the help of assisted devices.
 You will slowly get back to your normal routine.
-And should begin enjoying your daily activities without any pain or difficulty.
-Activities such as climbing stairs, long-distance walking, which seemed difficult pre-surgery.
-You can now do with ease and comfort.
+And should begin enjoying your daily activities without any pain or difficulty—activities such as climbing stairs, long-distance walking, which seemed difficult pre-surgery.
+You can now do it with ease and comfort.

 Tips to help your loved one recover from knee surgery

-The first few days at home after discharge from the hospital is extremely difficult.
-You may find your loved one is not in a good mood, frustrated and scared.
-Due to the surgery and their inability to move around independently.
+The first few days at home after discharge from the hospital are challenging.
+You may find your loved one is not in a good mood, frustrated and scared, due to the surgery and their inability to move around independently.